krishna-stha/Momoholics/README.md

 # Momoholics
-An E-commerce project for the partial fulfillment of the requirement for the practical examination of class XII in Computer Science.
+An E-commerce website developed for the partial fulfillment of the requirement for the practical examination of class XII in Computer Science.